 On March 16, 2020 (the "Closing Date"), the Company completed the Peoples Gas Acquisition and paid cash consideration of \$3,465,344, which is subject to adjustment based upon the terms of the purchase agreement.
 Purchase price adjustments include the completion of a closing balance sheet, which was provided to the seller, and the finalization of an adjustment for utility capital expenditures made by the seller during the period between November 1, 2018 and closing.
-There is a dispute between the parties regarding this adjustment and it's expected the matter will be resolved in accordance with the provisions of the purchase agreement.
+There is a dispute between the parties regarding this adjustment for utility capital expenditures.
+It is expected the matter will be resolved in accordance with the provisions of the purchase agreement or by the competent court of law with jurisdiction over the matter.
 The estimated purchase price paid by the Company was determined as follows: